 Aerial Controllers are a key player in the success of our aerial application operations.
 By acting as the liaison between ground crews and Tanker Pilots; they are the glue that holds the teams together.
 With a combination of great communication skills and spatial awareness, Aerial Controllers are the masters of airspace deconfliction.

-If this sounds like something you’d be interested in, keep an eye out for FPL job ads for Aerial Controllers in Spring 2022!
+If this sounds like something you’d be interested in, keep an eye out for Forest Protection job ads for Aerial Controllers in Spring 2022!